ozanj/rclass/lectures/lecture7/lecture7.md

 - __right join__: keep all observations in `y` (regardless of whether these obs appear in `x`)
 - __full join__: keep all observations that appear in `x` or in `y`

+### Description of the four join types from R help file

 The syntax for the outer join commands is identical to inner joins, so once you understand inner joins, outer joins are not difficult.

+- `inner_join()`
+    - return all rows from x where there are matching values in y, and all columns from x and y.
+If there are multiple matches between x and y, all combination of the matches are returned.

+- `left_join()`
+    - return all rows from x, and all columns from x and y.
+Rows in x with no match in y will have NA values in the new columns.
+If there are multiple matches between x and y, all combinations of the matches are returned.

+- `right_join()`
+    - return all rows from y, and all columns from x and y.
+Rows in y with no match in x will have NA values in the new columns.
+If there are multiple matches between x and y, all combinations of the matches are returned.

+- `full_join()`
+    - return all rows and all columns from both x and y.
+Where there are not matching values, returns NA for the one missing.

 ### Visual representation of outer joins